 Improving functionality of CAR T cell therapy by modulating intracellular cholesterol transport

-Our studies on investigating how intracellular cholesterol transport regulates T cell function may be implemented towards improving therapeutic functionality of CAR T cells for diffuse large B cell lymphoma.
+Our studies on how intracellular cholesterol transport regulates T cell function may be implemented towards improving therapeutic functionality of CAR T cells for diffuse large B cell lymphoma.

 Inflammation and pediatric pulmonary arterial hypertension